Manuinng/taqc-team2/planning/checkout.md

 2. Take note of the cart items data
 3. Attempt to submit the form
 4. Obtain the order ID from the form submission response
-5. Request the order data from the API endpoint using the order ID obtained earlier
+5. Request the order data from the orders API endpoint using the order ID obtained earlier
 6. Verify the retrieved data matches the data sent when placing the order

 ### Expected Result